qazifabiahoq/belly-button-challenge/README.md

 Clone the repository or download the project files.
 Open the index.html file in a web browser.

+## File Structure:

+Main Branch: Contains all project files.
+pics: Contains pictures used in the dashboard. index.html: Main HTML file for the dashboard. samples.json: JSON file containing the dataset.
+static: Folder containing:
+-app.js: JavaScript file containing the code for the interactive dashboard.
+- .gitkeep: Empty file to ensure the static folder is tracked by Git.

 ## Data Source
 The data for this project is loaded from a JSON file hosted from json file called samples (find it in main)

 ## Credits

-This project is part of the Data Visualization Boot Camp assignment and uses the belly button biodiversity dataset provided by the boot camp curriculum.
+This project is part of the University Of Toronto Data Analytics Boot Camp assignment and uses the belly button biodiversity dataset provided by the boot camp curriculum.
 Find it here: https://robdunnlab.com/projects/belly-button-biodiversity/

 ## Dependencies